thomassuedbroecker/cloud-native-starter/workshop-one-service/3-java.md

 Now we will take a closer look to tracing and logging.

 We will use [Zipkin](https://zipkin.io/), which is a distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in service architectures.
 Features include both the collection and lookup of this data.
+You can find more detailed imformation in that blog post[monitoring Java microservices with Microprofile opentracing](https://www.ibm.com/cloud/blog/monitoring-java-microservices-with-microprofile-opentracing)

 Later we will copy the needed "zipkintracer" Framework into our production server.